alexandreborges/malwoverview/README.md

       See GNU Public License on <http://www.gnu.org/licenses/>.

-# Current Version: 4.4.1
+# Current Version: 4.4.2

-     Important note:  Malwoverview does NOT submit samples to Virus Total or Hybrid Analysis by default.
-It submits only hashes, so respecting Non-Disclosure Agreements (NDAs).
-Nonetheless, if you use the "-V" (uppercase), "-A" (uppercase) or "-P" (uppercase), so Malwoverview SUBMITS your malware sample to Virus Total, Hybrid Analysis and Polyswarm, respectively.
-Additionally, options "-Y" and "-T" also sent the Android package from Android device to Hybrid-Analysis and Virus Total, respectively.
+     Important note:  By default Malwoverview does NOT submit samples to Virus Total or Hybrid Analysis, so it only submits hashes and respects possible Non-Disclosure Agreements (NDAs).
+     There're specific options that explicitly submit samples, but these options are explained on help.

 # ABOUT

 Malwoverview.py is a first response tool for threat hunting, which performs an initial and quick triage of malware samples, URLs, IP addresses, domains, malware families, IOCs and hashes.
+Additionally, Malwoverview is able to submit and download samples from several endpoints.

 This tool aims to :